-Stay in some of our finest Irish Castles and Manor Hotels in Ireland’s most iconic locations Whether a family vacation or romantic Irish honeymoon, this is the perfect vacation package for you.
+When it comes to Ireland trips nothing compares to staying in some of the country's finest Castles and Manor Hotels in Ireland’s most iconic locations.
+Whether a family vacation or romantic Irish honeymoon, this is the perfect Ireland vacation package for you.

 Additional highlights of the ‘GOLD TOUR’ while in Ireland will be attending the Dunguaire Castle Banquet in Kinvara, the Smithwick’s Brewery Experience Tour in Kilkenny, the Megalithic Tombs at Newgrange and much more.
 Keep in mind: All elements of this vacation package can be customized to suit your needs.